kihiukiragu/helpers/linux/dual-boot-linux-windows.md

 - Click `Next` to start Windows installation
 - Once finished, you can either boot into Windows to ensure it installed ok.
 - Restart the PC and then installe the Linux Distro of your choice.

+## Windows Already Installed and occupies all available space
+If Windows was installed and all the partion space taken, you can:
+- Shrink the Windows partion and
+- Reclaim the space you want to have for Fedora or Debian etc installation.

+This process will be available during the Linux installation.
+Play close attention so as to indicate that you are reclaiming and not overriding the Windows partion and therefore getting rid of Windows!

 ## Install Linux after Windows
 Boot with a Linux Distro bootable source and proceed to follow the Debian or Fedora installation guides.